-This is an emergency warning system and it should not be used when the vehicle is in motion.
-Use it when your vehicle is disabled and it is creating a safety hazard for other motorists.
+This is an emergency warning system and should not be used when the vehicle is in motion.
+Use it when your vehicle is disabled and is creating a safety hazard for other motorists.

-When you must leave the vehicle to seek assistance, the Hazard Warning flasher will continue to operate even though the ignition switch is in the LOCK position.
+If it is necessary to leave the vehicle to go for service, the Hazard Warning flasher will continue to operate with the ignition key removed and the vehicle locked.